B1aZer/b1azer.github.io/posts/pipes-with-promises.md

 There is one more advantage to using promises this way.
 The chain splits tasks into sub tasks.
 Each sub task is treated as microtask in JS (see this great article [https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/).
 Meaning they will be executed separately but will have higher priority then timeout tasks.
-Libraries such as Vue use this technique internally to split execution into smaller chunks.
+Frameworks such as Vue.js use this technique internally to split execution into smaller chunks.